pyca/cryptography/docs/security.rst

 --------------------------------

-As of versions 0.5, 1.0.1, and 2.0.0, ``cryptography`` statically links OpenSSL on Windows, macOS, and Linux respsectively, to ease installation.
+As of versions 0.5, 1.0.1, and 2.0.0, ``cryptography`` statically links OpenSSL on Windows, macOS, and Linux respectively, to ease installation.
 Due to this, ``cryptography`` will release a new version whenever OpenSSL has a security or bug fix release to avoid shipping insecure software.